-The foundation of the Encapsulated Cell Technology (ECT) platform is the customizable NTC-200 cell line.
+The foundation of the Encapsulated Cell Therapy (ECT) Platform is the customizable NTC-200 cell line.
 NTC-200 cells thrive under low oxygen and low nutrient conditions while being amenable to genetic manipulations under stringent selection methods.
 The NTC-200 cell line can be genetically engineered to produce clinically relevant levels of therapeutic protein.

 The cell line can be engineered for various indications.